-This is a timeless concept from roman times, passed down in popular culture, and can be applied to your business security plan.
+This is a timeless concept from roman times, passed down in popular culture, and can be applied to your business information systems security plan.
 Companies of even modest size and complexity rely on some form of IT to support their computer systems and data.
 Although, most companies trust their IT department or Managed Services Provider to include security as a baseline component of their work, how do you verify your IT security is dong what you THINK it is doing?
 A Risk Assessment is a valuable tool.

 Trust but verify.

 “Fidete, sed verificate” is a famous Latin phrase: Trust but verify.
 You trust your IT department is doing their best when it comes to the security of your key computer systems and valuable data.
 However, when you think about their mission coupled with the rapidly increasing number of threats, it is better to exercise the “trust but verify” axiom.

 Have you asked your IT department how they verify the security controls they manage?
 Are your IT security controls configured correctly and doing the job?
 It is a frightening thought to consider that most network breaches are discovered 146 days after the breach occurred1.

 Most companies that suffer a network breach discover it months after the breach occurred.

 What do Security Audits and Financial Audits have in common?

 It is common practice to have annual financial audits completed by a third party.
 The ideal engagement for a Security Audit is when a third party partners with your existing IT person/department/MSP to validate what is being done and comprehensively reviews your security controls from start to finish.
 This is more likely to provide an unbiased and valuable assessment.
 The process must avoid any “blame game” mentality and sincerely understand how difficult it is to consistently configure and manage security controls.
 A Security Consultation and Security Audit makes financial sense – it gives you the data to make informed decisions on how to invest to best meet the security needs of your business and not waste money.